Space Hulk (1993 video game): Reception

 Besides its atmosphere, Space Hulk's game mechanics received close attention.
 Lester Smith of Dragon said the video game was an excellent adaptation of its original tabletop form.
-He praised Electronic Arts for conveying the "bug-hunting experience on its own merits, using the computer's strength", rather than attempting to imitate those aspects of the board game.
+He praised Electronic Arts for conveying the "bug-hunting experience on its own merits, using the computer's strength", rather than trying to imitate those aspects of the board game.
 Upchurch, along with Rik Skews of Computer and Video Games, agreed, pointing out that the electronic version was better off with the concept of Freeze Time than implementing a recreation of dice rolls and sequence of turns found in the board game.
 A few reviewers disagreed.
 Dee and Jay of Dragon wanted a "computer game that was faithful to the elements of the board game", and said the video game's design proved too difficult for them; they found controlling five or more Marines in real-time against Genestealers impossible.
 Similarly, Amiga Force's Mark Smith and Ian Osborne were flustered by having to command several Marines at the same time while they came under sudden attacks from several directions.
 The Marines' slow speed were another frustration.
 Offering another insight, Meer opined the Marines' slow response was integral to the game's atmosphere: made slow and cumbersome by the game's design and interface, the Marines' battles against fast and deadly foes became nerve-wrecking affairs for the player.
 Likewise, May found the multitasking nature of the game crucial to its intensity.
 Rob Mead offered an opinion not from a player of the board game in his article for Amiga Format.
-He rated the video game "very good but not brilliant", and suggested it would appeal more to aficionados of the board game because such players tend to appreciate attention to detail, planning, and tactics.
+He rated the video game "very good, but not brilliant", and suggested it would appeal more to aficionados of the board game because such players tend to appreciate attention to detail, planning, and tactics.

+Jim Trunzo reviewed Space Hulk in White Wolf #38 (1993), giving it a final evaluation of "Excellent" and stated that "even after playing the same scenario time after time (learning new tricks all the while), I kept going back for more.
+I was never bored and never upset.
+It's that much fun.
+Besides, once one has entered the Space Hulk, frankly, it becomes personal - the Genestealers have killed your brothers-in-arms and it's up to you to deliver the payback!"